Menu

 Temperature data had less than 1 degree Celsius of difference between EnviroDIY and USGS stations.

-Paired temperature measurements on the east branch White Clay Creek near Avondale, Pennsylvania.
+Paired temperature measurements on the East Branch of White Clay Creek near Avondale, Pennsylvania.

 What did he find?
-Overall, a properly maintained EnviroDIY Monitoring Station can capture data that closely matches USGS streamgauge data.
+Overall, a properly maintained EnviroDIY Monitoring Station can capture data that closely matches USGS streamgage data.
 Temperature data, for example, had less than 1 degree Celsius of difference between sets.
-However, performance of some parameters appears to deteriorate over time, suggesting that the sensors should be replaced more frequently, possibly every 3 years.
+However, the performance of some parameters appears to deteriorate over time, suggesting that the sensors should be replaced more frequently, possibly every three years.
 Furthermore, the data showed a greater difference in turbidity during storms, which might be improved by calibrating both sensors to the same standards.

 For a more technical look at this analysis, read Ensign’s blog post on EnviroDIY.org.